Carcant Wind Farm Community Fund (Heriot)

 Grants may support a wide range of costs, for example, the costs of equipment, staff or sessional workers, consultations, running costs for local groups, maintenance or refurbishment of community facilities, and so on.

 Applications for grants above the maximum stated above may be considered where the application demonstrates significant impact.
-Applicants should however be guided by the amount of money available to the fund each year (see above), and the number of grant-making rounds, being four per year.
+Applicants should however be guided by the amount of money available to the fund each year (see above).
 Those wishing to apply for more than the stated maximum are advised to call the Fund Manager (contact details below) to discuss their application before submitting it

 Where an application is towards revenue costs, it is important to bear in mind that there is no guarantee of ongoing support year-on-year.
 A key focus of the fund is sustainability, and as such the Panel would encourage groups to be working towards being self-sufficiency wherever possible.